markuskolp/plainbi/README.md

 - tooltip: **optional**: shows a question icon next to the field name and shows a tooltip when hovering - good to use for explanations
 - showdetailsonly: allowed value `true`: **optional**: show this field only in detail view (modal dialog)
 - showsummaryonly: allowed value `true`: **optional**: show this field only in tabular view
+- default_value: set a default value when creating a new data entry

 ### external_actions